Header Banner

-How To: Zoom In & Out of Any App Using Just One Finger on Your Samsung Galaxy S4
+How to Zoom In & Out of Any App Using Just One Finger on Your Samsung Galaxy S4

 With a 5-inch screen, it's possible that the Samsung Galaxy S4 can be a bit large for our hands.
 While my grubby hands let me navigate the phone pretty easily, the same can't be said for everyone.
 A lot of us use two hands to type on the phone, play games, and perform tap or swipe gestures.